-In this tutorial and its companion, I will lead you through using CircleCI and Heroku to build a CI/CD pipeline for a Deno project.
-Deno is a simple, modern, and secure runtime for JavaScript and TypeScript.
-Deno offers these advantages to a project:
+In this tutorial and its companion, you will learn how to use CircleCI and Heroku to build a CI/CD pipeline for a Deno project.
+Deno is a simple, modern, and secure runtime for JavaScript and TypeScript that offers several advantages:

 Prerequisites